Dmitrii-Tomin/cycloidal_drive/README.md

 ## Introduction

-Welcome to the 3D Printed Cycloidal Drive project!
-This project provides the design files and instructions to create a fully functional model of a cycloidal drive using 3D printing technology.
-This model demonstrates the inner workings of a cycloidal drive, showcasing its high torque and precision, making it an excellent tool for educational purposes, as well as for applications in robotics and automation.
+Welcome to the **3D Printed Cycloidal Drive** project!
+This project provides the design files and instructions to create a **fully functional model** of a cycloidal drive using 3D printing technology.
+This model **demonstrates the inner workings** of a cycloidal drive, showcasing its **high torque and precision**, making it an excellent tool **for educational purposes**, as well as **for applications in robotics and automation**.

 ## Features